The UDL Project

 • Provide choices in how students demonstrate learning

-• Incorporate games in learning activities that cater to different sensory modalities (auditory, visual, tactile) and multiple intelligences/learning styles
+• Incorporate games in learning activities that cater to different sensory modalities (auditory, visual, tactile)

 Incorporate technology into: